 OpenAPI defines query parameters using the Parameter object with the in property set to "query".
 The parameter name is a literal value provided by the name property.
 Since the parameter names are literals, each parameter must be described separately.

 API-Common requires that all query parameters are specified in the API definition.
-In the case of a Feature server, this could mean that every property of every feature type must be described in the API definition. a requirement that few implemetor would accept.
+In the case of a Feature server, this could mean that every property of every feature type must be described in the API definition. a requirement that few implementers would accept.

 OpenAPI provides a capability that allows additional parameters to be specified without explicitly declaring them.
 That is, parameters that have not been explicitly specified in the API definition for the operation will still be considered "specified" for purposes of validation (see /per/core/query-param-specified and /per/core/query-param-tolerance.